federico-cacciotti/G31_KID_design/README.md

 ![example](/images/example.png)

 # Examples
-In the `example` directory you can find many examples showing how to use this package.
+In the `examples` directory you can find many examples showing how to use this package.